ysarda/ysarda.github.io/spice.md

 “Boil me some more.

-Some more,” she says, with swordlike skimming spoon.
+Some more,” she says, with sword-like skimming spoon.

 I can stir corn by myself.